What is Budgeting?

 Budgeting refers to the process used by the companies in which the detailed projection of revenues and the expenses of the company for the future specific period of time are made considering the different internal as well as external factors prevailing at that time.

-In every organization, the finance department plays a key role in the preparation of the budget in consultation with higher management.
+In every organization, the finance department plays a vital role in the preparation of the budget in consultation with higher management.
 It is a document, which is referred for the health check of the organization during the budgeted period.

-The budget is prepared to carry out various functions like planning activities, developing projects, testing and implementing programs, etc. There are various such functions for which an entity prepares it.
+The budget is prepared to carry out various functions like planning activities, developing projects, testing and implementing programs, etc. There are numerous such functions for which an entity prepares it.
 This can increase the chances of making profits within the given environment and help the decision-making process of management.

 However, the approaches can be divided into two major points as below;